We value all our applicants and want to clearly communicate how we make decisions and what you can expect from the Southwestern Admission Team.

 What is the difference between Early Decision and Early Action?

 The Early Decision round is meant only for those students who know Southwestern is their first-choice school.
 Early Decision applicants, if offered admission, are required to commit to Southwestern by January 1, by submitting a non-refundable $500 deposit and withdrawing applications at all other institutions.
 Please note students applying Early Decision must submit the Early Decision Agreement along with their other required application materials.

 Early Action is meant for students with a high level of interest in Southwestern who still wish to consider other institutions.
 It offers the benefit of receiving an expedited decision, (no later than March 1), while still allowing the student to reach his/her final decision by May 1.

 When will I find out about admission?
 (First-Year Students)

-Late Decision candidates, those applying after February 1, are handled on a case-by-case basis and offered admission if space is available.
+Late Decision candidates, those applying after February 1, will be considered on a space-available basis.

 When will I find out about admission?
 (Transfer Students)

 Applications are reviewed on a rolling basis once all required documents have been received.
 If new or additional information is needed, particularly if we believe new information can be potentially helpful, a final decision may be deferred until the new materials are received.
 More information on transferring to Southwestern can be found on our Transfer Student webpage.